devanlai/dap42/README.md

 For detailed flashing instructions, see [FLASHING.md](./FLASHING.md)

 ### STM32F103
-The dap42 firmware can experimentally also target the STM32F103 chip.
+The dap42 firmware can also target the STM32F103 chip.
 The CDC UART is connected to `PB11` (the `SWIM` pin on certain STLink/v2 knockoff designs) as an RX-only input.

 ## Usage
 ### OpenOCD